2019 Washington Nationals season: Regular season awards

-Postseason Awards
+Postseason awards

-On October 15, 2019, Howie Kendrick won the 2019 National League Championship Series Most Valuable Player Award, the first player ever to win a League Championship Series Most Valuable Player Award in the history of the Montreal-Washington franchise.
+On October 15, Howie Kendrick won the 2019 NLCS Most Valuable Player Award, the first player ever to win a League Championship Series MVP Award in the history of the Montreal-Washington franchise.
 During the series, he went 5-for-15 (.333) at the plate with four doubles and four RBIs.
 In Game 3, he went 3-for-4 with three RBIs and became only the fourth player to hit three doubles in a League Championship Series game.

-On October 31, 2019, Stephen Strasburg won the 2019 Willie Mays World Series Most Valuable Player Award, the first player to win it in the history of the franchise.
+On October 31, Stephen Strasburg won the World Series Most Valuable Player Award, the first player to win it in the history of the franchise.
 He started Game 2 and Game 6 of the series and allowed just 4 hits and 2 runs in 14.1 innings pitched, while striking out 14 batters en route to being the winning pitcher of record in both games.

-On October 2, 2019, Juan Soto and Strasburg were named co-winners of the Babe Ruth Award for the best postseason performance.
+On October 2, Juan Soto and Strasburg were named co-winners of the Babe Ruth Award for the best postseason performance.
 Soto hit for a .277/.373./554 triple slash with 5 homers and 14 RBI, with many big hits such as the game-winning hit in the NL Wild Card Game, game tying home runs in Game 5 of the NLDS and Game 1 of the World Series, and the go-ahead home run in Game 6 of the World Series.
 Strasburg received the win in 5 of his 6 appearances, while pitching to a 1.98 ERA with 47 strikeouts in 36.1 innings.
 Thrice he pitched in elimination games.
-The only game where Strasburg did not receive a win was Game 5 of the National League Division Series, where he surrendered 3 runs through 6 innings against the Los Angeles Dodgers en route to a No-Decision, as the Nationals stormed back to win in extra-innings.
+The only game where Strasburg did not receive a win was Game 5 of the NLDS, where he surrendered 3 runs through 6 innings against the Los Angeles Dodgers en route to no decision, as the Nationals stormed back to win in extra-innings.
 He was the winning pitcher in the NL Wild Card Game out of the bullpen and was also the winning pitcher in Game 6 of the World Series, which forced the winner-take-all Game 7 where the Nationals would go on to win their first championship in franchise history.
-It was only the third time since the award's inception in 1949 where there were 2 winners of the award, the other times being 2001 (Randy Johnson and Curt Schilling of the Arizona Diamondbacks) and 2017 (Jose Altuve and Justin Verlander of the Houston Astros).
+It was the third time since the award's inception in 1949 where there were two winners of the award, the other times being 2001 (Randy Johnson and Curt Schilling of the Arizona Diamondbacks) and 2017 (Jose Altuve and Justin Verlander of the Houston Astros).

 Farm system

-Class AAA
+Triple-A

-On September 18, 2018, the Nationals and the Fresno Grizzlies of the Pacific Coast League announced that they had struck a two-year player-development deal that made Fresno the Nationals' Class AAA affiliate beginning in the 2019 season.
+On September 18, 2018, the Nationals and the Fresno Grizzlies of the Pacific Coast League announced that they had struck a two-year player-development deal that made Fresno the Nationals' Triple-A affiliate beginning in the 2019 season.